vegafoundation/resonance-vega-continuum-vtc-meta-2025/README.md

 ## Overview

-This repository contains the conceptual documentation for **VEGA CONTINUUM VTC META**, a framework within the Resonance Data and Quantum-Inspired Resonance Computing (QIRC) paradigm.
+This repository contains the conceptual documentation for **VEGA Continuum VTC Meta**, a framework within the Resonance Data and Quantum-Inspired Resonance Computing (QIRC) paradigm.

 ---